meshcloud/meshcloud-docs/docs/meshstack.aws.index.md

 ### AWS Root Account Setup

 > Security Note: The demonstrated IAM Policies implement the minimum of configuration required to produce
-> a working AWS integration using meshstack AWS Connector.
+> a working AWS integration using meshStack AWS Connector.
 This setup is based on the [default AWS Organization configuration](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html).
 > We advise operators to determine the specific needs and requirements for their usage of AWS and implement more restrictive
 > roles and policies.